Improving Access to Housing and Supportive Services for Runaway and Homeless Youth: Reducing Vulnerability to Human Trafficking in New York City: Modeling Capacity Expansion for RHY Organizations

-\textbf{Periodicity}\\ The periodicity of services is a necessary component to model real-world conditions.
-Therefore, the following system of constraints in \eqref{eq:periodicity} change depending on whether the service is likely to be provided to youth in a periodic fashion ($i \in$ {\boldmath{$ I^{\omega}$}}) or not ($i \in$ {\boldmath{$ I^{n\omega}$}}).
-If the service is not periodically served, constraint set \eqref{eq:period1} ensures that the summation over time of the time-dependent assignment variable $X_{y,s,i}^t$ is equal to the number of times youth requested the service $f_{y,i}$.
-In this case the time between the appointments is not significant.
-On the other hand, if the service is provided to youth in a periodic fashion, the time between the appointments should be equal to the periodicity $\omega_{y,i}$, which we define as follows:

 Thus, the periodicity $\omega_{y,i}$ is equal to the duration of service $d_{y,i}$ divided by the number of times the service is requested, $f_{y,i}$.
 To reflect operational reality, we also introduce parameter $k_i$ so as to allow flexibility in assigning youth to appointments within a small window of tolerance around $\omega_{y,i}$.
-For example, if service $i$ is provided to youth $y$ weekly every Monday, with flexibility $k_i$ we ensure that youth $y$ can schedule their next appointment within $[-k_i, +k_i]$ days of every Monday.
-Thus, if the service is provided to youth in periodic fashion, constraint set \eqref{eq:period2} assures that the summation of $X_{y,s,i}^t$ over time is equal to the frequency $f_{y,i}$ while considering the periodicity parameter $\omega_{y,i}$ and the flexibility parameter $k_i$.
+For example, if service $i$ is provided to youth $y$ every Monday, with flexibility $k_i$ we ensure that youth $y$ can schedule their next appointment within $[-k_i, +k_i]$ days of Monday.
+Thus for a periodic service, constraint set \eqref{eq:period2} assures that summing $X_{y,s,i}^t$ over time equals the frequency $f_{y,i}$ while considering periodicity $\omega_{y,i}$ and flexibility $k_i$.
 Constraint set \eqref{eq:period3} imposes that youth $y$ is assigned to receive service $i$ at most once within the same periodicity flexibility window $[-k_i, +k_i]$.